yugabyte/yugabyte-db/docs/content/stable/explore/observability/prometheus-integration/linux.md

 -->
 </ul>

 You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
 YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
-For details on the metrics targets for YugabyteDB, see [Prometheus monitoring](../../../reference/configuration/default-ports/#prometheus-monitoring).
+For details on the metrics targets for YugabyteDB, see [Prometheus monitoring](../../../../reference/configuration/default-ports/#prometheus-monitoring).

-This tutorial uses the [yb-ctl](../../../admin/yb-ctl) local cluster management utility.
+This tutorial uses the [yugabyted](../../../../reference/configuration/yugabyted) cluster management utility.

 ## Prerequisite